Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/project/README_v0.2.txt

 		- The file must always be named firmware.bin, for the BTT board
 		- The file must be named something new, each time, for the Creality boards.

-	Edit your Printer.cfg file, per your particular printer motherboard and Klipper configuration requirements.
+	2. Edit your Printer.cfg file, per your particular printer motherboard and Klipper configuration requirements.

-	Either Include t5uid1.cfg or paste the contents into printer.cfg to create a [t5uid1] section.
+	3. Either Include t5uid1.cfg or paste the contents into printer.cfg to create a [t5uid1] section.
 Edit those settings to your taste.

-	Consider modifying your slicer of choice, to embed M117 messages in the gcode, to report current layer # vs max layer # and Time remaining.
+	4. Consider modifying your slicer of choice, to embed M117 messages in the gcode, to report current layer # vs max layer # and Time remaining on the printing status page, when printing.

 Known Issues with this version: